taboola/goreplay/README.md

 All bug-reports and suggestions should go though Github Issues or our [Google Group](https://groups.google.com/forum/#!forum/gor-users) (you can just send email to gor-users@googlegroups.com).
 If you have a private question feel free to send email to support@gortool.com.

-Useful resources:

-* Product documentation is in the [wiki](http://github.com/buger/gor/wiki).
-* Release announcements are made to the [@buger](http://twitter.com/buger) Twitter account and our [newsleter](https://tinyletter.com/gor)

-If you need commercial support read more about Pro and Enterprise versions at our site [https://gortool.com/](https://gortool.com/)

 ## Contributing